NoLieNoSean/NoNotes/content/Notes/LEC DMAT 3.md

 An chain is a subset of a [[ANA1_L2|partial order]] in which any two elements are comparable (basically, a totally ordered subset).
 Zorn's lemma is equivalent to the axiom of choice.

-> [!Theorem] Zorn's Lemma
+> [!Lemma] Zorn's Lemma
 > Let $(S, \leq)$ be any partially ordered set such that every chain $C$ has an upper bound.
 Then, $S$ has a maximal element.

+^98db69

 A maximal element has no element greater or equal to it.
-It is NOT greater that or equal to every element in the set.
+It need NOT be greater that or equal to every element in the set.

 ---
 ## Properties of infinite cardinals